orbitalimpact/hipmost/README.md

     -p, --path [PATH]     Path to Hipchat data folder (Default: "./data") -v, --[no-]verbose    Run verbosely

+## Known Bugs
+The following are some bugs that we are presently aware of, although please do not assume that this list encompasses *all* of the bugs which you may encounter:

+- Messages which are of the type `GuestAccessMessage` or `NotificationMessage` are skipped; only `UserMessage`'s and `PrivateUserMessage`'s are processed.
+- Verbose mode could be better (i.e., more verbose).
+- The CLI could perhaps become easier and more intuitive.
+- Documentation should be added beyond simple usage.

 ## Contributing

 Bug reports and pull requests are welcome.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Ruby code of conduct.](https://www.ruby-lang.org/en/conduct/)